rds1983/SpriteFontPlus/README.md

 # Adding Reference
 There are two ways of referencing SpriteFontPlus in the project:
-1. Through nuget: `install-package SpriteFontPlus.MonoGame` for MonoGame(or `install-package SpriteFontPlus.FNA` for FNA)
+1. Through nuget(works only for MonoGame): `install-package SpriteFontPlus`
-2. As submodule:
+2. As submodule(works for both MonoGame and FNA):

     a. `git submodule add https://github.com/rds1983/SpriteFontPlus.git`